cepdnaclk/CO224-Web/materials/README.md

 # CO224 Materials Folder

-This folder contains downloadable materials for the CO224 Computer Architecture course.
+This folder contains downloadable materials for the CO224 Computer Architecture lecture.

 ## Contents